 Ethical Decision-Making content will continue to be presented at division meetings and department meetings.
 There is good rapport with the divisions, so presentations that are 10-15 minutes in length will continue once per semester.
-In the Fall of 2019, we focused on perspectives; for the Spring of 2020, we will focus on ethical issues, when conducting Best Practice Forums.
+In the Fall of 2020, we focused on ethical issues; for the Spring of 2021, we will focus on values, when conducting Best Practice Forums.